RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_questions.md

 # Question 8

-This question asks to create an image using points to make the image look like pointillism art.
-An example is shown below.
+**Create an image using points to make the image looks like pointillism art**

+An example of digital pointillism is shown below.

 <br />
 <div style="text-align:center;">